geshwho/Connect4/README.md

 ### Connect7.rb
 Essentially the same as Connect6, but making use of Ruby Threads.

 Each of the seven Threads makes one of the 7 first moves by Player1 and then continues recursing.
-Not the most efficient use of threads, but offers large improvements over Conncet6 if using a version of ruby supporting tru OS level threading and doesnt suffer from GIL
+Not the most efficient use of threads, but offers large improvements over Conncet6 if using an interpreter supporting tru OS level threading and doesnt suffer from GIL (Jruby)